nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 <br>

 ### Listing all available commands: `help`
-Displays all available SplitLah commands and their syntax so that you can get assistance when using SplitLah.<br>
+Displays all available SplitLah commands and their syntax to help you use SplitLah.<br>
 You can also refer to the [Command Summary](#command-summary) for a summary of all available commands in SplitLah.

 > Format: `help`